 If you get lost, stay where you are and wait for help.
 Sticking your skis in the snow will make it easier for others to spot where you are.

 Avoid walking on and below overhangs and other avalanche-prone places, particularly if you spot traces of avalanches elsewhere around you.
-Always remember to check the avalanche forecast in advance.
+Always remember to check the local avalanche forecast in advance.
 You can’t outrun or outski an avalanche, so the best thing to do is avoiding them altogether.

 (Information from visitnorway.com)